dominikrys/schism/README.md

 ## TODO

-- fix current compiler error
 - go through TODOs in code
 - go through again + front end code
 - implement additional operators
 - add info to readme on the language and syntax etc
 - redo front-end.
-Add GitHub corner
+Add GitHub corner. say interpreter is all TS and compiler it all WASM
 - add images to README
 - make repo public